Listed here are are local and statewide – and even some federal – programs and organizations and other resources relating to architecture and design.

 At the Berkshire Museum, there’s something for everyone.
 We offer a unique blend of exhibitions, galleries, and attractions for families of all ages.
 See exhibitions, fine art, and sculpture from around the world.
 Explore our touch tank and aquarium.

-The Boston Society of Architects (BSA) is the eastern Massachusetts regional association of the AIA, and consists of 4,000 +/- public, professional and affiliate members.
+The Boston Society for Architecture (BSA) is the eastern Massachusetts regional association of the AIA, and consists of 4,000 +/- public, professional and affiliate members.
 It is the largest branch of the AIA.
 Affiliate members include engineers, contractors, owners/clients, public officials, other allied professionals, students and others interested in the built environment.
 The BSA has sister chapters in Central MA and Western MA — the three chapters constitute AIA Massachusetts.

 The Building and Construction Technology program at the University of Massachusetts in Amherst offers undergraduate and graduate education in construction management, sustainable building planning, engineered wood design, building energy performance evaluation, building products distribution, and research and development.